chronicweirdo/blog/_posts/2015.08/2015-08-14-How-to-hide-a-file-using-reflection.md

 title:  'How to hide a file using reflection'
 date:   2015-08-17 15:15:00
 tags: ['java nio', 'java reflection']
-excerpt: Hide a file in Windows using Java reflection.
 ---

 A very short piece of code today, as I get ready for some vacation time.
 How do you hide a file from Java?
 Is it even possible?
 Sometimes it is.